Javy Guerra (baseball, born 1985): Los Angeles Angels

 On February 10, 2016, Guerra signed a minor league contract with the Los Angeles Angels.
 He was designated for assignment on May 13.
 He was called back up by the Angels on June 1 and designated for assignment on June 7.

 Miami Marlins

 On December 17, 2016, Guerra signed a minor league contract with the Miami Marlins.
-He was outrighted to AAA on October 7, 2017.
+On July 9, 2018, the Marlins selected Guerra's contract, adding him to their active roster.
+In 16 appearances for Miami, he posted a 1-1 record and 3.00 ERA with 12 strikeouts over 21 innings of work.
+On October 7, Guerra was removed from the 40-man roster and sent outright to the Triple–A New Orleans Baby Cakes.

-He resigned a minor league deal on January 13, 2018.
+Guerra re–signed with Miami to a minor league contract on January 13, 2018.
 Guerra had his contract selected on July 9, 2018.
 In 2018 with Miami he was 1-1 with one save and a 5.55 ERA in 32 relief appearances.
-He declared free agency on October 12, 2018.
+Guerra was removed from the 40–man roster and declared free agency on October 12.

 Toronto Blue Jays

 On January 10, 2019, Guerra signed a minor league contract with the Toronto Blue Jays.
 On March 28, Guerra was added to the 25-man roster for Opening Day.
 He was designated for assignment on April 18 to make room for Ryan Tepera who was activated from the 10 day injured list.
 His contract was selected on May 10, and he was called up to the major league roster.
 He was designated for assignment again on May 18.
 With the Blue Jays in 2019 he was 0-0 with one save and a 3.86 ERA in 11 relief appearances.